GSA/inventory-app/README.md

 ### Delete inactive users

-Preview active users whose last activity is more than 90 days old:
+Preview active users whose most recent creation or activity date is older than the configured inactivity threshold:

-    ckan delete-inactive-users --days 90 --dry-run
+    ckan delete-inactive-users --dry-run

-Delete those users using CKAN's standard `user_delete` action:
+Lock those users while preserving their organization memberships:

-    ckan delete-inactive-users --days 90
+    ckan delete-inactive-users

-When `last_active` is empty, the command uses the account creation date.
+Set the threshold with `ckanext.datagov_inventory.inactivity_days`.
+It defaults to 90 days.
+Reactivating an account restarts its inactivity period.

 ## License and Contributing